hendrikras/obfusee/README.md

 The key file needs to have all words mentioned that are also listed in the input file, or it will exit mentioning the word it can't find.
-If successful, a csv output file is created with the references to lines and words from the key file.
+If successful, a csv or binary output file is created with the references to lines and words from the key file.
 The original key file can then be used to decode the message.

 Python and the textract package is required to run.